AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/workflows/build-docker-gha.md

 - OpenScPCA contributors, as well as the wider research community, can freely pull module-specific images to reproducibly run OpenScPCA analysis modules, for example to locally run analysis modules

 All images pushed to ECR will be available from the [OpenScPCA Docker registry in the Amazon ECR Public Gallery](https://gallery.ecr.aws/openscpca) with docker tags of the form `public.ecr.aws/openscpca/{module-name}:latest`.
-For more information about pulling Docker images from ECR and using them locally, please see our documentation on using Docker images. <!-- STUB_LINK using images. -->
+For more information about pulling Docker images from ECR and using them locally, please see our documentation on [using Docker images](../docker/using-images.md).

 ## Writing a Docker building GHA